Zeor154/Python-Battery/README.md

 You can compile this using the auto-py-to-exe

 # Antivirus
-Some antivirus flagged this as malware.
+Some antivirus flagged the compiled as malware.
 It's falsely flagged.